scikit-hep/boost-histogram/README.md

 #### Conda-Forge

-The boost-histogram package is available on Conda-Forge, as well.
+The boost-histogram package is available on [conda-forge](https://github.com/conda-forge/boost-histogram-feedstock), as well.
 All supported variants are available.

 ```bash
 conda install -c conda-forge boost-histogram